 Volunteering in MX-5 Club Motorsport

-The NSW MX-5 Club puts on a wide range of motorsport events, as most members would be aware.
+The MX-5 Club of NSW puts on a wide range of motorsport events, as most members would be aware.

 It should come as no surprise to anyone involved in motorsport in the MX-5 Club that these motorsport events need many volunteers to run them.
 Track days, motorkhanas, hillclimbs and driver training days all need volunteers.
 The Club has in place teams who are responsible for organising events in each of these areas.
 However, we need a good number of ‘casual’ volunteers on the day of each event to help run the event.